Isaac Powell on his journey to Broadway

 ‘Seeing how people interact with the city and each other is a wealth of inspiration’

 ‘This is the one place where an actor can feel like a professional athlete.
 There's something about performing as a New York actor on a Broadway stage that feels like an athlete playing on home turf.
 The audiences are extremely supportive.
-There is a ravenous appetite for theater in New York City, so getting to perform for those audiences is thrilling.
+There is a ravenous appetite for theatre in New York City, so getting to perform for those audiences is thrilling.
 Your Broadway debut feels like a rite of passage.’

 ON UNTRADITIONAL PATHS

 ‘I never aspired to a career in the arts.
 It wasn't something that I saw as possible.
 I didn't grow up around artists, my family are all athletes and I lived in a rural part of my hometown.
 It wasn't until I was about 12 and I saw my first play that the world opened up.
-I remember watching this child actor and thinking that I could do better, so I auditioned for a local community theater.
+I remember watching this child actor and thinking that I could do better, so I auditioned for a local community theatre.
 Everything snowballed from there.’